mdn/content/files/en-us/web/api/history_api/working_with_the_history_api/index.md

 ## Single-page applications and session history

-Traditionally, websites are implemented as a collection of pages, and when users navigate to different parts of the site by clicking links, the browser loads a whole new page each time.
+Traditionally, websites are implemented as a collection of pages.
+When users navigate to different parts of the site by clicking links, the browser loads a whole new page each time.

 While this is great for many sites, it can have some disadvantages: